Garcinia gummi-gutta

-Garcinia gummi-gutta is a tropical species of Garcinia native to South Asia and Southeast Asia.
+Garcinia gummi-gutta is a tropical species of Garcinia native to India.
 Common names include Garcinia cambogia (a former scientific name), as well as brindle berry, and Malabar tamarind.
+It is a tree which grows up to 20 metres tall.
 The fruit looks like a small pumpkin and is green to pale yellow in color.
+The species is native to the central and southern Western Ghats of Goa, Karnataka, Kerala, Maharashtra, and Tamil Nadu states in southwestern India.
+It grows in lowland and montane moist evergreen forest, generally as an understorey tree along stream banks, up to 1800 m elevation.
+It has been introduced or is in cultivation elsewhere in India and Southeast Asia.

 Although it has received considerable media attention purporting its effects on weight loss, there are reports of liver toxicity associated with the Hydroxycut commercial preparation containing the fruit extract, with clinical evidence indicating it has no significant effect on weight loss.